OmoredeIguma/U.S-Regional-Sales-SQL-Portfolio-Project/README.md

 # Insights
 * _What customers generated the most profit?_ <br />
-Insights: The customer “Medline” was the most profitable with a total profit of $765,837 generated.
+Insights: The customer “Medline” was the most profitable, generating a total profit of $765,837.

 * _What is the average delivery day?_ <br />
 Insights:	The average delivery day was 21 days.